Germany: Trial begins over failed robbery of Roman golden coins | DW | 03.08.2021

 The accused was arrested after police used DNA found at the scene to track him down.
 Dutch authorities later deported him in line with a European arrest warrant.

-His lawyer said that the defendant had not intention to respond in court, but that this could change.
+His lawyer said that the defendant had no intention to respond in court, but that this could change.

 ab/dj (AFP, dpa)